By partnering with Equal Exchange, Just Food Hub is able to offer a broad selection of fair trade products that will satisfy everyone’s tastes.

 Nuts are a great source of protein and organically grown nuts reinforce their nutritional value while providing local flora and fauna with good habitat and sources of nesting and foraging material.

-An amazing story from Georgia: an old plantation populated by enslaved people during the 18th century has now been bought up by an African American cooperative of farmers who work the land and produce pecans, providing a wonderful illustration of how things have changed for the better.
-We support and work toward these types of changes.
+An amazing story from Georgia: an old plantation populated by enslaved people during the 18th century has now been bought by an African American cooperative of farmers who work the land and produce pecans, providing a wonderful illustration of how things have changed for the better.
+We support and work toward such changes.

 Americans, it is our duty to rebuild and create strong commercial and food-system links with the Palestinian people, helping them build a safe and vibrant future for their communities.
 We also benefit from the exceptional olive oil and Medjool dates they grow on fertile and sunny lands.